frictionlessdata/frictionless-py/docs/framework/resource.md

 This functionality has been published in `frictionless@5.5` as a feature preview and request for comments.
 The implementation is raw and doesn't cover many edge cases.
 ```

-Indexing resource in Frictionless terms means loading a data table into a database with or without metadata.
+Indexing resource in Frictionless terms means loading a data table into a database.
 Let's explore how this feature works in different modes.

 > All the example are written for SQLite for simplicity